emiliero/Echelon/README.md

 `!clear` - Clear the entire list

-`!report` - Prints a report of rehearsal data for det given day
+`!report` - Prints a report of rehearsal data for the given day

 ## Future features